Top Bar

 The K-8 Advantage for Middle Schools Students

-Most parents recognize that Middle School can be a complex time for students as they mature socially and emotionally, and this may often times impact their child’s academic advancement.
+Most parents recognize that Middle School can be a complex time for students as they mature socially and emotionally, and this may oftentimes impact their child’s academic advancement.
 Mercymount’s K-8 design, combined with Middle School service (Big Buddy Program) aims to keep the students engaged in the whole school community as they make the transition into our Middle School program.
 A number of studies have demonstrated the distinct advantages K-8 schools offer for lifting Middle School student achievement in both Math and Science.

 Why K-8 Schools May Be Better For Middle School Students